thenexthub/Codira/docs/OwnershipManifesto.md

 A shared value can be used in the scope that binds it just like an ordinary parameter or `let` binding.
-If the shared value is used in a place that requires ownership, Swift will simply implicitly copy the value -- again, just like an ordinary parameter or `let` binding.
+If the shared value is used in a place that requires ownership, Codira will simply implicitly copy the value -- again, just like an ordinary parameter or `let` binding.

 #### Limitations of shared values